 RSUs granted to non-employee directors are granted on May 1st of each year and vest on the first anniversary of the grant date.
 Cash retainers and RSU awards are prorated when a director joins the Board and/or a committee at any time other than May 1st.
 RSUs not granted on May 1st vest on the next May 1st following the grant date.
 For example, if a director joins the Board on February 1, 2019, his or her prorated RSUs will vest on May 1, 2019.
-If a director joins the Board on May 31, 2019, his or her prorated RSUs will vest on May 1, 2019.
-If a director joins the Board on May 31, 2019, his or her prorated RSUs will vest on May 1, 2019.
+If a director joins the Board on May 31, 2019, his or her prorated RSUs will vest on May 1, 2020.